Omega-Who/Omega-Who.github.io/README.md

-Please Be Aware that I Hated Making This.
+Please Be Aware That I Hated Making This.